youkaimx/intro-to-linux/README.md

 1. Windows and WSL
 2. Windows and Dual Boot
 3. MacOs and BSD
-4. Linux on bare metal hardware
+4. Linux on bare metal
 5. Virtual Machines
 6. Linux on the cloud